NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ***

-### 3.11 Plot the filtered and unfiltered surface pressure over a 20 sol period
+### 3.11 Plot the filtered and unfiltered surface pressure over a 20-sol period

 Here we're asked to compare surface pressure `ps` from the orginal file (`atmos_daily`) to the surface pressure that we time-filtered using `MarsFiles` in exercise 2.6 (`atmos_daily_lpf`).
 Some hints: